benearnthof/SparseTransformers/README.md

 * DeepSpeed Training for the performance features listed below can be set in config
 * During evaluation masked images are sampled and logged on wandb with their respective predictions
 * To avoid data leakage from image to image the last target byte y[-1] is set to the last input byte x[-1]
-* Adjusted positional encodings for image data, see below.
+* Custom positional encodings for image data, see section below.
 * GPU memory profiling can be enabled with `debug_memory` in config.
 * To visualize the .pickle files this produces head over to [https://docs.pytorch.org/memory_viz](https://docs.pytorch.org/memory_viz)
 * Zero Redundancy Optimizers (1-3) are available via DeepSpeed Training